 I'm pleased to introduce Cathy DiFrancesco, RD, BS, as our incoming President for 2025.
 She has been a lead dental hygienist at most of the clinics since the very first CCF clinic in 2011.
 She brings a lot of energy and ideas to our board.
-It has been my pleasure serving California CareForce as the organization to success.
+It has been my pleasure serving California CareForce as the President these past three years.
+I am honored to have led this organization to success.
 As the charitable arm of CALAOMS, we couldn't make a difference without you.
 Thank YOU for being the FORCE behind California CareForce!